Skin rejuvenation surgery procedure & Recovery process

 - Change the ointment or dressing on the treated area to keep the area moist.
 This will help the skin heal.

 - Avoid sun exposure.
 After the peeling has stopped, use sunscreen every day.
-New skin is more likely to be damaged by the sun.
+The new skin is more likely to be damaged by the sun.